Notorious Nick is Nearby!

 What shall we name our cat burglar?
 Let's call him Nick just for the fun of it.
 But the last laugh may be on you.
 Nick is everywhere - he could be in your street too.
 Maybe even right now.
-Are you sure you locked all your windows before you came out today?
+Are you sure you locked all your windows before you went out today?
 Did you forget to set your burglar alarm?
 I’ll bet my bottom dollar you left your spare bunch of keys hanging on the rack just inside your back door, didn’t you?

-There's a BMW parked on the drive, convertible too... very nice.
+There's a BMW parked on the drive, convertible too.
+Very nice!

 My house will be OK they’ll brag ...
 I've got a dog.
 I've nothing worth taking anyway.
 Nobody could get in through that tiny window!

-Nick doesn't need a bucket and a chamois to masquerade as a window cleaner.
+Nick doesn't need a bucket and a chammy to masquerade as a window cleaner.
 A quick glance up and down the road is sufficient.
-Speed is the essence and being as lean and as lithe as a cat is a must.
+Speed is the essence and being as lean and lithe as a cat is a must.
 He tries to enter through the doors first - it’s surprising how many people don't even bother to lock up.
 There's a dog inside, a pedigree pooch by the look of him, leaping up and down in the hallway and growling with convincing ferocity, protecting his master's domain.

 With the dog subdued and befriended, Nick empties more drawers, finding valuable documents and even an unsigned credit card.
 He'll have fun with that tonight out on the town with his girlfriend spending someone else's money.
-Several cheques are torn at random from a new book and the book returned to its original place.
+Several cheques are torn at random from a new book and then it's returned to its original place.
 It'll be a good few weeks before anyone notices they’ve gone missing, if at all.

 © 2014 Stella Kaye